nextdotxyz/the-modern-cpp-challenge/ReadMe.md

 ### Codey

-Codey will be enabled in this title and will have negative feedback according to specific check it is associated with.
+Codey will be enabled in this title and will have negative feedback according to specific the specific task it is associated with.
 Eg. "it looks like you did not use the correct parameter name, make sure it is set to `something`"

 ### Settings